IntoTheDev/Save-System-for-Unity/README.md

 - Support multiple profiles

 ## Usage
 You need to download this package and [Odin Serializer](https://github.com/TeamSirenix/odin-serializer).
-That's all.
+For saving/loading you need to create class/struct and inherit ISerializable interface.

 ```csharp
 using ToolBox.Serialization;